imwithye/kubedlv/README.md

 In a Kubernetes container, some commands require numerous arguments and subcommands to initiate.
 Starting a Delve instance can be challenging without modifying the original YAML file.
-One approach is to have Delve attach to the running process.
+One approach is to have `delve` attach to the running process.
 However, this option is often unavailable due to missing Docker capabilities.

 ### The solution

-> You may use `go install github.com/imwithye/Kubedlv@main` to install `Kubedlv`.
+> You may use `go install github.com/imwithye/kubedlv@main` to install `kubedlv`.

-1. Install or copy `dlv` and `Kubedlv` to the running container.
+1. Install or copy `dlv` and `kubedlv` to the running container.
-2. Open the YAML file of the running deployment, and in the command section, add `Kubedlv` as the first command.
+2. Open the YAML file of the running deployment, and in the command section, add `kubedlv` as the first command.

 For example: